 After all, Shorts count as videos too!
 You can make these exclusive to your members just like regular, horizontal content.

 How Much Money Will You Earn from Shorts?

-So while it's easier than ever to become a monetized Shorts creator, keep in mind that you still need to make extremely popular Shorts to consider it a side hustle.
+It's easier than ever to become a monetized Shorts creator, but you'll need viral Shorts to call this a real side hustle!

 Brand Deals and Sponsorships

 OK, so getting into the YPP to monetize your Shorts is a real challenge.
 You either have to go viral a lot or face the difficult task of earning 1,000 subscribers plus thousands of hours of watch time.